List of The Expendables characters: Lee Christmas

-Lee Christmas, portrayed by Jason Statham, is a former SAS soldier and Barney's closest friend on the Expendables team.
+Lee Christmas, portrayed by Jason Statham, is a former SAS soldier, Barney's closest friend and right-hand man on the Expendables team.
 Barney frequently trusts Lee with dangerous missions and takes him along on the recon to Vilena.
 In the first two films, Lee struggles with his commitment to the team and his girlfriend Lacy, whom he initially intends to marry.
 Lee often questions Barney's decisions but loyally sticks by him regardless.
 He shows some hostility towards Doctor Death, as they are both expert knife-users.
 Lee uses throwing knives and can throw them with amazing speed and accuracy, often taking down multiple opponents at the same time; he is also extremely capable in unarmed combat.
 Lee is constantly the target of good-natured belittling and jokes from other members, especially Barney.
 He is picked on due to his size, ego, last name (which lends itself to puns) and his accent, which Agent Drummer cannot understand.

 Galgo

-Galgo, portrayed by Antonio Banderas, is a former soldier and sharpshooter with the Spanish Foreign Legion.
+Galgo, portrayed by Antonio Banderas, is a former soldier and sharpshooter with the Spanish Legion.
 He later struggles to find work due to his age, sending many fake resumes to Bonaparte.
 He meets Barney while the latter is on a recruitment mission to form a new team to take down Conrad Stonebanks, but is rejected.
 When the new team is captured, Galgo approaches Barney and begs to be allowed to help.
 Barney agrees and Galgo proves himself useful, despite irritating everyone with his constant talking.
 Barney eventually deduces that Galgo's incessant chatter is due to survivor's guilt; Galgo then reveals that the other members of his unit were killed during a peacekeeping mission.
 After Stonebanks' death, Galgo is officially accepted into the Expendables.

 Antonio Banderas intentionally played against type in the role of Galgo.
 Banderas had established himself as a suave and serious Latino lead actor; however, as Galgo he performs exaggerated mannerisms and talks constantly.